AndreBaltazar8/ablac/docs/reliability-roadmap.md

 mutable payloads and non-fresh returned/stored references remain before the default sharing model is complete.
-The first `Shared<T>`/`Weak<T>` rung is now implemented for affine payloads across compile-time evaluation, LLVM, and generated C. Both handle kinds are affine, so reference-count increments require an explicit `clone()`. `Shared.get()` produces a compiler-only non-escaping borrow.
+The first `Shared<T>`/`Weak<T>` rung is now implemented for affine payloads across compile-time evaluation and LLVM.
+Both handle kinds are affine, so reference-count increments require an explicit `clone()`. `Shared.get()` produces a compiler-only non-escaping borrow.
 A direct `get()` from a stable local/parameter-rooted place may initialize an inferred `val` borrow local.